JayJayBinks/infinite-tales-rpg/README.md

 ### 🎮 Start playing

 To play **Infinite Tales RPG**, you'll need to set up your own Google Gemini API Key.
-Don't worry, it is free! **Hint:** Certain Browsers support a VPN addon.
+Don't worry, it is free! **Hint:** Certain Browsers support a VPN add-on.

-Create it easily at https://aistudio.google.com/ and generate your API key.

-You can access the game with following link and enter the API Key in the settings.
-It will only be saved in your browser!
+You can access the game with the following link.
+The game uses the pollinations.ai LLM backend, so no API key is required!

 https://infinite-tales-rpg.vercel.app/